 But still I worry for her.
 The depth of her kindness.
 Her ability to feel compassion, even for those who are ultimately doing wrong.
 Her readiness to forgive and see the good long after I’ve passed judgement and moved on.

-Maybe part of it is where and who she came from and maybe the other part is because she’s made how she was made with intent and purpose.
+Maybe part of it is where and who she came from, and maybe the other part is because she was made with intent and purpose.
 Perfectly and wonderfully.

 Maybe her momma and Daddy needed to remember or even just to witness this level of generosity and kindness.
 Maybe her oncoming brother is her keeper.
 Maybe, like some little boys, he will be all rough edges to her smooth.
 Maybe he will need her kindness to hold him accountable for his own.